flekschas/piling.js/DOCS.md

   }
   ```

-- `itemOpacity` can be set to a static float value within `[0, 1]`, or the user can specify a callback function to dynamically style items.
+- `pileItemOpacity` can be set to a static float value within `[0, 1]`, or the user can specify a callback function to dynamically style items.
 E.g.,

   ```javascript
   // Set to a static number